GoogleCloudPlatform/community/tutorials/appengine-python-api-firebase-auth/index.md

                 return True

-    Because this middleware applies to all endpoints, from now you will need to send your requests with an Authorization header that contains a valid JWT Token.
+    Because this middleware applies to all endpoints, from now you will need to send your requests with an 'Authorization' header which contains a valid JWT Token.

             Header['Authorization'] = 'Bearer [JWT_TOKEN]'

-    You could also verify the user role in separated Falcon hook to determine if the user has enough permission.
+    You could also verify the user role in a separated Falcon hook to determine if the user has enough permission to do the operation.

         def is_admin(req, resp, resource, params):
-            # Good place to check the user role
+            # Good place to check the user role.
             logging.info(req.context['auth_user'])

         ...